airaria/TextBrewer/docs/source/ExperimentResults.md

 | T4-tiny (student)             | 54.3 / 76.8      | 75.5 / 84.9  |
 | &nbsp;&nbsp;+  DA             | 61.8 / 81.8      | 77.3 / 86.1  |

-**Note**: CMRC2018 and DRCD take each other as the augmentation dataset on the experiments.
+**Note**: CMRC 2018 and DRCD take each other as the augmentation dataset on the experiments.

 ## Chinese Datasets (Electra-base as the teacher)